Woman injured in Pak firing along LoC

-Srinagar: Pakistani troops targeted Indian posts along the Line of Control (LoC) in Tanghdar sector of Jammu and Kashmir, leaving a woman injured, police said today.
+SRINAGAR: Pakistani troops targeted Indian posts along the Line of Control (LoC) in Tanghdar sector of Jammu and Kashmir, leaving a woman injured, police said on Friday.

-The firing started at 11 pm last night and continued till about 5 am, a police official said.
+The firing started at 11 pm on Thursday night and continued till about 5 am, a police official said.

 Your email address will not be published.
 Required fields are marked *